bixb922/crank-organ/doc-software/README.md

 * New button to delete one day of history.
 * Touchpad will go to next tune when pressed while crank is stopped.
 * Using new romfs capability of MicroPython.
 Binaries are provided for installation.
 Put ESP32-S3 in bootloader mode, cd to bin folder and run the esptool.py command (see installation)
 * Barrel organ mode: repeats current tune until "next tune" is pressed.
+(In a later version, this was superceded by requesting repeats)
 * Allow purge history of a certain date, additional to date range.
 * Added parameter to allow autmatic purge of old history, to limit file size.
 * New button on Note list (tuning) page to set current frequency average as reference for tuning.
 Restart microcontroller to switch back to configured frequency.